TitanInSpirit/Project_Atelier/README.md

 Upon clicking the button a modal window opens, overlaying the product page and allowing users to submit their own review.

 In this section users are able to give the product a rating from 1-5, recommend or not recommend the product, as well as to select multiple options about the products characteristics on a 5 point scale.
-Additionally, users can write a the text for their review as well as adding images which will appear with their review.
+Additionally, users can write the text for their review as well as adding images which will appear with their review.
 All inputs are required, a warning will show up if it's not filled out.

 <hr style="background-color: #5c5c5c;height: 2.0px;"/>